nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Adding incomes

 #### Adding a non-recurring income
-1. Prerequisite: The person in which the income will be added to exists, then use the `list` command on the group which the person resides in to get his user index.
+1. Prerequisite: The person in which the income will be added to exist, then use the `list` command on the group which the person resides in to get his user index.
 2. Test case: `addin /g 1 /u 1 /d Donations /i 6000 /p f`
    Expected: A non-recurring income entry worth $6000 from Donations is added to the first person of `Parents`.